 If you’re looking for energy renewal in your life, malachite healing crystals can help usher in the change you’re looking for.
 Think of its lush appearance — let it remind you of springtime and new life, and how you can use it to bring fresh energy where you need it.

 Malachite can also help if you’re in an emotionally charged situation, like dealing with a major frustration at work or at home, and you need to feel calm right away.
 Its tranquil green color is soothing and might help bring your blood pressure down a notch when you need it.

 Another area where malachite's healing properties can help is with clearing electromagnetic pollution and radiation in the environment.
 Malachite's ability to absorb energy makes it especially effective for this, making it useful in an office or if you spend a lot of your day surrounded by technology.
-A great way to get started with keeping your space safe is to wear a malachite pendant.
+A great way to get started with keeping your space safe is to wear a malachite necklace.

 Because of its vibrant green color and swirling patterns, malachite stones are especially supportive of the heart, or Anahata chakra.
 Green is commonly associated with the heart chakra, and its spirals and ripples of color almost appear to be in motion, hinting at malachite’s ability to clear energy blockages.

 Whether you’re looking for emotional healing, severing unwanted ties, or simply want to keep the energy moving freely in this chakra, call upon malachite for its exceptional healing energy.
 Use this green stone to keep your heart chakra clear and open to love in all forms.

 If you need a boost of creativity for work or a project, look to malachite's unique patterns to give you a dose of inspiration.
 It can help you to think outside the box or see a different perspective while you're problem-solving.